FranCDoc/Biomedical-Image-Processing/README.md

-# Biomedical Image Processing Algorithms; CT-Segmentation.
+# Biomedical Image Processing Algorithms
+Machine Learning algorithms for automatic detection and segmentation of anatomical structures in medical images.
+CT-Segmentation.